jakepurple13/FunnyTranslator/README.md

   - `wasmJsMain`: Web-specific code
 - `/iosApp`: iOS application entry point

-## Contributing

-Contributions are welcome!
-If you'd like to add a new translator or improve an existing one, please feel free to submit a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-translator`)
-3. Commit your changes (`git commit -m 'Add some amazing translator'`)
-4. Push to the branch (`git push origin feature/amazing-translator`)
-5. Open a Pull Request

 ## License

 This project is open source and available under the [MIT License](LICENSE).